thor-harsh/Project--Creating-First-Smart-Contract/README.md

 Ethereum is a decentralized blockchain with smart contract functionality.
 Ether is the native cryptocurrency of the platform.
 Among cryptocurrencies, ether is second only to bitcoin in market capitalization.
 It is open-source software.
 Ethereum was conceived in 2013 by programmer Vitalik Buterin.Ethereum is a technology that's home to digital money, global payments, and applications.
 The community has built a booming digital economy, bold new ways for creators to earn online, and so much more.
 It's open to everyone, wherever you are in the world – all you need is the internet<br></br>

 **What is Truffle Ganache?** <br></br>
 Ganache is an Ethereum simulator that makes developing Ethereum applications faster, easier, and safer.
-It includes all popular RPC functions and features (like events) and can be run deterministically to make development a breeze.
+It includes all popular RPC functions and features (like events) and can be run deterministically to make development a breeze.<br></br>

 **What is Smart Contract**? <br></br>
 A smart contract is a computer program or a transaction protocol that is intended to automatically execute, control or document events and actions according to the terms of a contract or an agreement.They are simply programs stored on a blockchain that run when predetermined conditions are met.
-They typically are used to automate the execution of an agreement so that all participants can be immediately certain of the outcome, without any intermediary's involvement or time loss.
+They typically are used to automate the execution of an agreement so that all participants can be immediately certain of the outcome, without any intermediary's involvement or time loss.<br></br>

 </table>